btcrooks/cli-hipster/README.md

 ###### Search for directories
     $ find /path/to/search "Directory_Name"
 ###### Search for files within a directory
     $ find /path/to/search -iname "File_Name"
+Note: Use `-name` to match case exactly.
+Use `-iname` for case insensetive search.

 Search for all files ending with **.txt** on the **Desktop**
 Example: `$ find ~/Desktop -iname "*.txt"`
-Note: Use `-name` to match case exactly.
-Use `-iname` to ignore case altogether.

 List all files in current and sub directorie(s)
 Example: `$ find .`